pjanec/FastDataPlane/README.md

 ﻿# Overview
-Fast Data Plane (FDP) engine is a high-performance, data-oriented hybrid (managed/unmanaged) Entity Component System targeting .NET 8, insired by Unity DOTS, built with a "Zero-Allocation" philosophy on the hot path, leveraging unmanaged memory and direct OS memory allocation, hardware intrinsics (AVX2), a strict phase-based execution model to ensure lock free data access and deterministic and cache-friendly simulation.
+Fast Data Plane (FDP) engine is a high-performance, data-oriented hybrid (managed/unmanaged) Entity Component System targeting .NET 8, built with a "Zero-Allocation" philosophy on the hot path, leveraging unmanaged memory and direct OS memory allocation, hardware intrinsics (AVX2), a strict phase-based execution model to ensure lock free data access and deterministic and cache-friendly simulation.

+It is inspired by Unity DOTS in terminology and API concepts, which helps the AI coding models to use it more "intuitively".

 ## **🚀 Key Features**